bedrocksystems/BRiCk/doc/sphinx/pointers.rst

 Beyond what is provided by the C++ standard, we assume useful semantics for integer-to-pointer casts, in particular, the PNVI-ae-udi model by the Cerberus project (as in the `N2577 paper from the C standard committee <http://www.open-std.org/jtc1/sc22/wg14/www/docs/n2577.pdf>`_).

-However, some twists are required to account for the more complex memory model from the C++ semantics.
+As in Cerberus:

-As in Cerberus, casting pointers to integers marks the allocation ID of the pointer as _exposed_.
-Casting an integer to a pointer can produce any pointer with the same address and an exposed allocation ID for an allocation containing the given address.
+- Casting a pointer to an integer marks the allocation ID of the pointer as *exposed*.
+- Casting an integer to a pointer can produce any pointer with the same address so long as that pointer's allocation ID has *already* been exposed.

-Unlike in Cerberus, more than two allocation IDs can cover the same address.
-In C complete objects are generally disjoint, except that a past-the-end-pointer can overlap with a pointer to another object; however, in C++ a complete object with pointer `p` (with provenance `aid1 : alloc_id`) can be nested within a character array that provides storage to it (with provenance `aid2`), which can be nested inside another character array providing storage to it (with provenance `aid3`), and so on.
+However, some twists are required to account for the more complex memory model from the C++ semantics. **Unlike in Cerberus**, more than two allocation IDs can cover the same address.
+In C complete objects are generally disjoint, except that a past-the-end-pointer can overlap with a pointer to another object.
+However, in C++ a complete object with pointer `p` (with provenance `aid1 : alloc_id`) can be nested within a character array that provides storage to it (with provenance `aid2`), which can be nested inside another character array providing storage to it (with provenance `aid3`), and so on.
 We assume that each of those provenances can be exposed indipendently; casting the integer address of `p` to a pointer follows the same rules as above, so it can produce a pointer with any exposed allocation IDs.

 In all cases, we assume the C++ abstract machine follows an extension of the PNVI-ae-udi model; in particular, the provenance remains ambiguous until such a point that all provenances except for one can be shown to produce undefined behavior.

 .. _no-pointer-zapping: